At the start of your Bitcoin & crypto journey, but unsure how to buy your first bitcoin?

 For Australian users

-- Independent Reserve: Have some of the most competitive Bitcoin rates & strong insurance policies.
+- Independent Reserve has some of the most competitive Bitcoin rates and strong insurance policies.
+The exchange launched in 2013 and is widely trusted largely because of its longevity.

 Analyst take (Nick)